Solutions for the Planet’s Big Ideas programme is a STEM programme with a focus on sustainability and entrepreneurship.

 Do It For Real is a national youth programme brought to you by Spirit of 2012, Comic Relief and Unltd to mobilise young social entrepreneurs through sharing knowledge, volunteering and enabling young people to start, grow and build sustainable social action projects.

-We evaluate the impact of our programmes in order to measure the impacts of our programmes on young people, teachers, schools, business mentors, businesses and the wider society.
-We also want to ensure we are accountable and continually improve the quality of our work.
+We evaluate our programmes in order to measure their impact on young people, teachers, schools, business mentors, businesses and the wider society.
+We also want to ensure that we are accountable and continually improve the quality of our work.
 We are committed to demonstrating the impact of Solutions for the Planet on all participants involved, particularly young people.

 Solutions for the Planet Impact Report 2016-17

 - 133 Big Ideas submitted to the competition involving 557 students

 - 227 students participated in one of 6 semi-final events (60 teams)

 - 63 business mentors supported the schools this year

 - 227 students achieved a Bronze CREST Award

 - 95% of teachers felt the Big Ideas Day was a success